 Ventricular end-systolic or end-diastolic diameter or volumes used in evaluating patients with valvular regurgitation are frequently corrected for the large variations in body size among adolescents and young adults.
 Chamber size is corrected for body surface area (m2) or commonly by the number of standard deviations (z score) above or below the mean with standard nomograms that correct for body size (817).

 The management of the neonate, infant, and young child differs significantly from that of the adolescent and young adult.
 This section will deal exclusively with adolescents and young adults.
-Patients with these conditions are at risk of infective endocarditis and should have antibiotic prophylaxis according to the established AHA guidelines (28) as discussed in Section 2.3.1.

 6.1.
 Aortic Stenosis